 Experienced truck drivers with a clean record can make extra money transporting hazardous materials.
 TP Trucking pays five cents more per mile for hauling hazmat loads and will pay for any type of hazmat endorsement or training.

 TP Trucking is always looking for talented drivers with a year or more of over the road experience.
 We offer competitive benefits including a 401(k)-matching program, dental, health, and vision insurance.
-For a limited time, a $10,000 sign-on bonus is available.

 TP Trucking is the dependable choice for long or short-haul freight